LukasWoodtli/WebPage/pelican/content/object_databases.md

     - symmetrical indexing of object types and attributes
     - indexing of more than one attribute with single search structure
 - Linearization
+- Key-grouping structure (type is handled as an attribute)

 ### Overview: Type Hierarchy Indexing